Protecting the environment

 As part of our veterinary medicine manufacturing business, we use substances that present health, fire and/or explosion, emission and discharge risks during the various phases of development and marketing, from R&D and manufacturing to storage and shipping.

-To limit these risks, which could cause harm to people, property and the environment, we comply with the safety measures prescribed by the laws and regulations in force, implement current Good manufacturing practices and Good laboratory practices, and provide training to our employees.
+To limit these risks, which could cause harm to people, property and the environment, we comply with the safety measures prescribed by the laws and regulations in force, implement current Good manufacturing practices and Good laboratory practices and provide training to our employees.
 Our manufacturing sites and research and development facilities are also regularly inspected by regulatory authorities.

 Due to the nature of our pharmaceutical manufacturing activity (especially confining technologies), we do not generate any visual, noise or olfactory pollution.
 Therefore, we are focusing on the real impacts of our activity, atmospheric emissions, effluents or hazardous waste resulting from our activities or products by increasingly investing in environmental compliance: taking into account EHS impacts in the management of industrial projects, improvements in the environmental performance of existing facilities, etc.